MRCollective/ChameleonForms/README.md

 Key things to note that ChameleonForms has automatically done (with default configuration):

-* HTML 5 validation turned off (instead unobtrusive validation provides a better exerience)
+* HTML5 validation turned off (instead unobtrusive validation provides a better exerience)
 * The form performs a POST to the current URL (i.e. self-submitting form)
 * Fields are grouped into sections with fieldsets
 * All boilerplate HTML surrounding a field, its label (with correct `for`), its hint (if any) and its validation message is added for you just by specifying the view model property - this means: